Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: Algorithmic implementation

 for any vector $d \in \mathbb{R}^{d_x}$ and suitable step-size $\Delta t >0$.
 In order to approximate the drift terms arising from the generator (\ref{eq:generator}), we employ the Schr\"odinger bridge approximation of \cite{R25b}.
 Specifically, the coefficients $\mu_t^{(ij)} \in \mathbb{R}$, $i,j=1,\ldots,M$, in (\ref{eq:interacting particle formulation}) are defined by

 with $v_t^{(i)}\ge 0$, $i=1,\ldots,M$, chosen such that

-Here $\delta_{ij}$ denotes the Kronecker delta function; {\it i.e.}, $\delta_{ij} = 1$ if $i=j$ and $\delta_{ij} = 0$ otherwise, and
+Here, $\delta_{ij}$ denotes the Kronecker delta function; {\it i.e.}, $\delta_{ij} = 1$ if $i=j$ and $\delta_{ij} = 0$ otherwise, and

-The regularization parameter $\alpha>0$ needs to be chosen appropriately \cite{WR20}.
-A particularly elegant formulation arises from the choice $\alpha = \Delta t$ with $\Delta t>0$ the step-size of an Euler discretization of the equations of motion (\ref{eq:interacting particle formulation}) \cite{GLRY24}.
-A fast iterative algorithm for computing the coefficients $\{v_t^{(i)}\}$ has been given in \cite{MarshallCoifman,WR20}.
+The regularization parameter $\alpha>0$ should be chosen appropriately \cite{WR20}.
+A particularly elegant formulation arises from the choice $\alpha = \Delta t$ with $\Delta t>0$ the step-size of a Euler discretization of the equations of motion (\ref{eq:interacting particle formulation}) \cite{GLRY24}.
+In \cite{MarshallCoifman,WR20}, a fast iterative algorithm has been given to compute the coefficients $\{v_t^{(i)}\}$.